-How Accurate Is Brain Fingerprinting?
-The 'Making A Murderer' Part 2 Test Is Controversial Within The Scientific Community
+Why The Brain Fingerprinting Technique In 'Making A Murderer' Part 2 Is So Controversial

 In Making a Murderer Part 2, Steven Avery's new defense attorney, Kathleen Zellner, brings in a number of experts to consult on his appeals case.
 (Avery was convicted for the murder of Teresa Halbach in 2007, but has firmly maintained his innocence).
 This includes Larry Farwell, the inventor of a polygraph-like technique called brain fingerprinting.
 Zellner believes it can provide valuable new evidence — if Avery's brain doesn't register certain details of the crime, she argues, he must be innocent — but the accuracy of brain fingerprinting is contentious among the scientific community.
 So what's the deal?